pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/_index.md

 All resources created by Pulumi will have properties which are returned from the cloud provider API.
 These values are called *outputs*.

-Outputs are values of type {{< pulumi-output >}}, which behave very much like [promises](https://en.wikipedia.org/wiki/Futures_and_promises) or [monads](https://en.wikipedia.org/wiki/Monad_(functional_programming)).
+Outputs are a unique type in Pulumi which behave very much like [promises](https://en.wikipedia.org/wiki/Futures_and_promises).
 Simply put, outputs are a way of representing values that are not initially known but will become available once the infrastructure resource has completed provisioning, and this happens *asynchronously*.
 This is because the provisioning of resources is an asynchronous operation.
 It takes time for a cloud provider to complete the provisioning process, and Pulumi optimizes the process by [executing operations in parallel rather than sequentially](/docs/concepts/how-pulumi-works/#creation-and-deletion-order).

 Because outputs are asynchronous, their actual plain values are not immediately available.
 If you need to access an output’s plain value, you can do so using one of the following options:

-- [Apply](/docs/concepts/inputs-outputs/apply/): a callback that receives the plain value and computes a new output, generally used for accessing single values
+- [Apply](/docs/concepts/inputs-outputs/apply/): used for accessing single output values
-- [Lifting](/docs/concepts/inputs-outputs/lifting/): directly read the value of an output, generally used for accessing nested values
+- [All](/docs/concepts/inputs-outputs/all/): used for accessing multiple output values
-- [Interpolation](/docs/concepts/inputs-outputs/outputs-and-strings/): concatenate string outputs with other strings

 Note that _outputs are not plain types_, and they cannot be converted into plain types.
 For example, you cannot turn an a variable of type Output<T> into one a regular String.
 An output can only be transformed into another output.